Kayli/logspub/psychology.md

     - causes internal conflict
     - thought gains power
     - fearful, fragile position
+  - viewing as reflections of who we are (can be maladaptive)
+    - equating our thoughts with our identity
+    - some random thoughts stick to us
+    - thought crime
   - dismiss
     - acknowledge its existence
     - not to give much attention/emotional energy to it